gemc/clas12Tags/README.md

 <br>

-Changes to the repository will trigger the **CI creation of artifacts** containing the new executable and the geometry database.
+Merging changes in the repository will trigger the **CI creation of artifacts** containing the new executable and the geometry databases.

 These are installed at JLAB in /scigroup/cvmfs using a **cronjob that runs every couple of hours**.